-Investors can be lulled into a false sense of security by stocks with high dividend yields.
-It is therefore important to check that such yields are not, in fact, reflecting market pricing for a weak business or for financial distress (share price denominator has been sold down).
+Investors are sometimes lulled into a false sense of security thinking that stocks with high dividend yields are conservative bets.
+It is important to check that high dividend yields are not, in fact, reflecting market pricing for a weak business or for financial distress (share price denominator has been sold down).

 Data: Bloomberg, Phillip Capital Management estimates as at 31 August 2018

-The table above shows that over the recent past 13 years, the ETF's underlying index (up 234%) outperformed the Straits Times Index (up 114%) by more than double, and has a better risk-return profile compared to the Morningstar Singapore, STI, and MSCI Singapore baskets of blue chips.
+The table above shows that over the recent past 13 years, the ETF's underlying index was up a hefty 234%, outperforming the Straits Times Index by more than twofold.
+The Morningstar Singapore Yield Focus Index had a better risk-return profile compared to the Morningstar Singapore, STI, and MSCI Singapore baskets of blue chips.

 Large cap liquid Singapore stocks are a good representation of high yield stocks as the Singapore market places great emphasis on dividends.
 The dividend yield of STI constituent stocks is higher than for equity market barometer indices for the developed stock markets in the U.S. and Japan as well as for ASEAN countries such as Malaysia, Indonesia, the Philippines, or Thailand.